Cleancoindev2/Carbon-Tinlake/README.md

-# Tinlake Contracts
+# Future Carbon Credit DAO/Later to be LLC Carbon-Tinlake Contracts
-Open Source implementation of the Tinlake in Solidity.
-This repository contains the core contracts of Tinlake.
+Open Source implementation of the Carbon-Tinlake in Solidity.
+This repository contains the core contracts of Carbon-Tinlake.

-Tinlake is a set of smart contracts that allows companies and individuals to use tokenized non-fungible real-world assets as collateral to obtain liquidity.
+Carbon-Tinlake is a set of smart contracts that allows companies and individuals to use tokenized non-fungible real-world assets as collateral to obtain liquidity.

 ![](assets/overview_contracts.png)

 ## Documentation
-For learning more about Tinlake visit [Tinlake Documentation](https://developer.centrifuge.io/tinlake/overview/introduction/)
+For learning more about Carbon-Tinlake visit [Carbon-Tinlake Documentation](will update link later - https://developer.centrifuge.io/tinlake/overview/introduction/)

 ## Install
-Tinlake uses [dapp.tools](https://github.com/dapphub/dapptools) for development.
+Carbon-Tinlake uses [dapp.tools](https://github.com/dapphub/dapptools) for development.
 Please install the `dapp` client.

 ### Install Dependencies
 ```bash